How to Paint a Dresser White

 Learn how to paint hardware so it lasts!

-Check out some more DIY 9 drawer dressers here for inspiration.
+Check out some more DIY 9 drawer dressers here for inspiration, or some of our favorite chalk paint dresser makeovers with these chalk paint dresser ideas.

 For the farmhouse lover, add a weathered wood paint technique to the top of your white dresser!
 We’ve done this on white farmhouse end tables (in this post about how to create a weathered wood gray finish) and on a white painted coffee table!